St. Oswald

 Is it wheelchair accessible?

-Accessibility details may vary, so it is advisable to check the official website for current information regarding wheelchair access.
+Accessibility information can vary; check the official website for the most current details regarding wheelchair access.

 Can I buy tickets online?

-Check the official website for information regarding ticket purchasing options and any associated fees.
+Check the official website for information on ticket purchases and any applicable fees.

 Are there restrooms and cafes?